ndbroadbent/ndbroadbent.github.io/content/posts/2021-12-05-how-docker-saved-my-blog.md

 Should I upgrade to the latest version of Hugo and spend hours fixing up the themes and tweaking all my posts until everything is working again?
 No thanks.
 Hugo runs on my local machine and produces static HTML and CSS content.
 It's a [pure function](https://www.wikiwand.com/en/Pure_function).
 There are no security vulnerabilities to watch out for.
 As far as I'm concerned, Hugo version `0.21` is "finished software."
 It generates my blog, and I'm happy with my blog.
 I will continue to be happy with my blog for many years to come.
 I don't need the latest and greatest features.
 I just want something stable that I can use over the next few decades without the constant grind of updating packages, breaking things, and debugging random issues.
 Give me Hugo `0.21` from May 2017!

-I had a sudden burst of inspiration.
+I had a sudden burst of inspiration:

 # Docker!

 I could run Hugo in a Docker image!
 If I can get Hugo `0.21` running in a Docker image, then I can save that Docker image into a `*.tar.gz` file and store it right in my git repo.
 Then I have a static `hugo` binary that comes packaged with everything it needs to run in a consistent environment, and I can run it anywhere (Linux, Mac OS, Windows.)

 I found a [Dockerfile in this docker-alpine-hugo repo](https://github.com/jonathanbp/docker-alpine-hugo/blob/master/Dockerfile), and I just needed to change `0.55.3` to `0.21`.
-Everything worked on the first try. [^2]
+Everything worked on the first try! [^2]

 ### How I use Docker